yeti-switch/doc/en/quick-start/origin_based_billing.rst

 4. Adding Dialpeer
 ==================

-At the fourth step we'll add :ref:`Dialpeer <dialpeers>` to properly calculate price we have to pay to vendor for traffice from France
+At the fourth step we'll add :ref:`Dialpeer <dialpeers>` to properly calculate price we have to pay to vendor for traffic from France

 =============================== =====================================